 Your essay must discuss ONE of these topics:

 Format: Your essay must not exceed 1000 words and must be typed and double-spaced, with one-inch margins.
 Font type must be Times New Roman, with 12-point font size.
-Include a cover sheet with your name, your net id, and your phone number, and the written out honor code with your name.
+Include a cover sheet with your name, your net id, and your phone number, and the written out Honor code signed by you.
 However, DO NOT PUT YOUR NAME ON THE BODY OF THE ESSAY.
 Put the title at the top of the first page of the essay.
-Submit your essay by midnight on October 29, 2012 to email@example.com as an attached Microsoft Word document.
-If you have questions, contact Dr. Nancy D. Hargrove at firstname.lastname@example.org or Linda Morse at LMorse@colled.msstate.edu
+Submit your essay by midnight on January 27, 2014, to email@example.com as an attached Microsoft Word document.
+If you have questions, contact Dr. Bonnie Carr O’Neill at firstname.lastname@example.org or Linda Morse at LMorse@colled.msstate.edu.